xd-tayde/mcanvas/README.md

 ## Introduction

-Mcanvas is a plugin that can easily compose the image, text, watermark and export a image of base64 finally.
+mcanvas is a image handler plugin that can easily merge, crop, compress, filter the image and export a image of base64 finally.
 It provides some simple api that based on canvas, in order to make your work more efficiently and conveniently.

 ## Installation